mobify/mobify-code-style/css/sass-best-practices/readme.md

 2. Direct Comments

-Direct comments are those that apply to a single line of code as denoted by the number in the note.
+Direct comments are those that apply to a single line of code, as denoted by the number in the note.
 So the first note (1) will apply anywhere you see `// 1`.

-Be aware that these notes typically only refer to the code directly beneath it, as far as just before the next section (i.e. the next sub-component).
-That next section could have it's own Direct Notes, but they will only apply to that section despite using the same numbers.
+Be aware that these notes typically only refer to the code directly beneath them.
+The section below the next title may have its own notes as well, and the numbering will start again.

 ```scss
 // My Component